-5. Remove or save an existing firmware, or upload a new firmware in .tar format that does not include any subdirectories.
+5. Remove or save an existing firmware, or upload a new firmware in . zip format.
 You can also activate or deactivate a firmware.

 To configure a phone profile

 - 1. Go to Phone System > Advanced Settings > Phone Management. - 2.
 Click Phone Profile. - 3.
 See "Configuring phone profiles" on page 122.